RIYAN1-ux/Deploymate-Docker/README.md

 		• -G riyan: Specifies that the user should be added to the riyan group.
 		• riyan: The name of the user being created.

+For the command : `RUN npm install --unsafe-perm`
+The `--unsafe-perm` flag in the command `RUN npm install --unsafe-perm` allows certain installation scripts to run with higher permissions.
+Normally, when npm runs these scripts, it limits their permissions for safety, especially if npm is running as the root user.
+However, some packages need higher permissions to install correctly.
+The `--unsafe-perm` flag ensures these scripts can run with the permissions they need to avoid any issues during installation.